Department: Department of Educational Methodology, Policy, and Leadership

 This position is a Career Non-Tenure-Track Faculty (CNTTF) position in the Lecturer classification series.
 The position’s responsibilities are guided by the COE NTTF Professional Responsibilities Policy, United Academics Collective Bargaining Agreement, and the COE’s NTTF Policy for Promotion and Review.

 Starting Date: a range of starting dates is possible from June 2021 to September 2021.

 • Doctoral degree in Educational Leadership or related discipline

 • Documented expertise in educational leadership and policy

 • Teaching experience, advising experience, and professional experience in the field.

-• Evidence of high quality teaching and professional expertise in the field as related to position (e.g., teaching courses, presentations)
+• Evidence of high-quality teaching and professional expertise in the field as related to the position (e.g., teaching courses, presentations)

 • Experience participating in graduate education (e.g., doctoral committees, research supervision, advising)